Colman Noctor: We need to protect children playing in elite sports

 You may ask ‘where were their parents when all of this is happening?’.
 The parents involved in these cases told me they didn’t feel they could speak out because they believed their child was lucky to be there, Also, they feared that raising their concerns would endanger their child’s place on the squad.
 It is important not to underestimate how proud some parents can be of their children being involved in elite sports.
 But this creates a power imbalance in favour of the coaches, which should not be underestimated.

 We must keep in mind that these players are children.
 Despite their sporting talent being beyond their years, their emotional and psychological well-being is not.
-If we are going to induct young children into an ‘elite’ sporting environment, there needs to be provisions to protect them.
+If we are going to induct young children into an ‘elite’ sporting environment, provisions need to be in place to protect them.

 What constitutes ‘elite sport’ has to be different for a 13-year-old than for a 23-year-old, but regrettably, this does not seem to be the case in some organisations in Ireland.
 The adults responsible for the management of talented children need to be aware of the mental health consequences of their actions and of the possible impact these decisions have on the well-being of the child.